whatsfordinner/autoscaling_app_poc/README.md

 ## Caveats

-None of this is what I would consider production-ready
+None of this is what I would consider production-ready: it is intended purely as a proof of concept for baking an AMI and then performing final configuration at start-time.